simonmcmillan/bakery/readme.md

 *NB*
-- Error checking needs to be better.

-- Exceptions need to be caught and correct response sent to client

 - algorithm is brute force, probably should be smarter!

+- There should be more tests